CodeEquality/codeequality.github.io/_posts/2014-06-16-introduction-to-htmlcss.md

 eventVenue: iTrain Malaysia, E-7-1, Block E, Megan Avenue 1
 eventImage: /img/events/00.png
 eventThumb: /img/events/00.png
-excerpt: An introductory hands-on course for those who want to build their own websites with HTML/CSS.
+excerpt: An introductory hands-on course for those who want to learn how to build their own websites with HTML/CSS.

 ---

 <a class="large" target="_blank" href="/img/events/intro-js/intro-js-poster.png">Event poster</a>

 ##What is this about?
-An introductory hands-on course for those who want to learn how to build their own websites with HTML/CSS.
+{{page.excerpt}}

 ##I'd like to build a website!
 But what is HTML/CSS?